Frequently Asked Questions

-A: Come to as many Rush events as you can!
+A: Come to as many Recruitment events as you can!
 Rush week is held at the beginning of each semester.
 These events are open to all interested in joining as well as those who would like to support prospective members.
 These events allow us to get to know you and are an opportunity for you to learn more about our Siblinghood as well.

 To receive updates on event dates and logistics, please send us your preferred name and email address at email@example.com.

-After attending Rush events, those who show commitment to becoming a member will be granted a Bid and embark upon a 8-9 week long Pledge process that allows you to bond with members, learn about Greek life, our Fraternity traditions and values, and the Queer community.
-Although commitment is expected, our Pledge process is completely Haze-Free and will not infringe upon new member academic or extracurricular involvement.
+After attending Recruitment events, those who show commitment to becoming a member will be granted a Bid and embark upon a 8-9 week long Pledge process that allows you to bond with members, learn about Greek life, our Fraternity traditions and values, and the Queer community.
+Although commitment is expected, our Intake process is completely Haze-Free and will not infringe upon new member academic or extracurricular involvement.

 Q: What are the requirements to be a member?

 A: Our minimum requirements to be an active member are paying membership dues and fulfilling our community service hours requirement, more than five hours per semester.
 Although we define ourselves as a fraternity, which traditionally means male-only, we welcome people of all genders and sexual identities.
 We request sensitivity and open-mindedness in order to best maintain a safe space for our members and our visitors.

 A: Membership dues are $500 for the full semester.
 This will pay for our required Fraternity insurance, dues to the MCGC Council, and the approved semester budget.
 Members who are financially constrained may talk with the Treasurer to set up a payment plan, participate in fundraising opportunities, as well as apply for reduced dues.